 4 slices sourdough bread, toasted

-In a small dish, stir together the mayonnaise, grated garlic, 1 teaspoon of bourbon, maple syrup and pepper.
+For the mayo, in a small dish, stir together the mayonnaise, grated garlic, 1 teaspoon of bourbon, maple syrup and black pepper.
 Set aside.

 In a large skillet, cook the slices of bacon over medium-high heat (you may have to work in batches).
 Cook 8 slices to your desired doneness (these will go on the sandwiches).
 Cook the remaining 3 slices crisp.
 Remove the bacon from the skillet and let drain on a plate covered with a paper towel.